Wills and Probate Solicitors in Birmingham

-Our specialist solicitors are here to help ensure your wishes are met.
-With offices right across Birmingham and the West Midlands, friendly support and advice is right on your doorstep.
+Our wills and probate solicitors are here to help ensure your wishes are met.
+With offices right across Birmingham and the West Midlands, friendly support and advice are right on your doorstep.

 What should you consider when making a will?

-- Choose a solicitor to draw up your will.
 Writing a will without a solicitor can be done, but it is risky.
-If you make a mistake your will could be invalid or lead to disputes.
+If you make a mistake, your will could be invalid or lead to disputes.
+Ensure you choose a trusted solicitor with experience in handling wills and probate.

-- Choose your executors carefully.
 It is an executor’s role to distribute your estate (your property, assets and possessions).
-It is a responsible role thatmust be carried out in accordance with your wishes and the law.
+It is a responsible role that must be carried out in accordance with your wishes and the law.

-- Leave valuable items to specific beneficiaries.
-If you have items of sentimental or monetary value leave them to named loved ones to save disagreements.
+If you have items of sentimental or monetary value, leave them to named loved ones to avoid disagreements and potential disputes.

-- Leave a residual legacy.
-This is what is left of your estate when all gifts have been shared out and debts and taxes have been paid.
+This is what is left of your estate when all gifts have been shared out, and debts and taxes have been paid.
 Leaving a residual legacy is a way of dividing the rest of your estate between the people and/or causes you care about.

-- Make sure your will is witnessed.
-For your will to be legal you must sign it in front of two independent witnesses who are not beneficiaries.
+For your will to be legal, you must sign it in front of two independent witnesses who are not beneficiaries.
 Wills can currently be witnessed remotely if witnessing in person is not possible.

-- Store your will safely.
-At Davisons we offer a will storage service, giving you the peace of mind that your will is protected from loss or damage.
+At Davisons, we offer a will storage service, giving you the peace of mind that your will is protected from loss or damage.

 Contesting a will